jps6790/word-magnets/README.md

 -App has drag-able words
 -App has a toolbar at the bottom that allows the user to select from three different word banks

+Images are in the images directory of this repository